 Q1: Can I use water instead of coolant in an emergency?

-In a pinch, you can use water temporarily, but coolant has essential additives that protect your engine.
+A: In a pinch, you can use water temporarily, but coolant has essential additives that protect your engine.
 It's best to replace it with coolant as soon as possible.

 Q2: How often should I flush my cooling system?